ProjectIgnis/BabelCDB/README.md

 - `XXX` is the card index within its set
 - `Y` or `YY` is the set index, incremented by one for each chronological set of that product type
 	- For Structure Decks, `YY` comes from the set code, e.g. SD38, ST18, SR10
+	- For Structure Deck Enhancement Packs, they share a `YY` with the Deck and add 50 to `XXX`
 - Main set: `10ZZYYXXX`
 	- Series `ZZ`: currently 11
 - Side set: `1002YYXXX`